What’s The Fastest Social Share Buttons Plugin for WordPress?

 WP Rocket has performed some tests on social sharing plugins to see how they affect site speed.
 They compare the plugins with an empty WordPress website with no sharing plugin installed; you can read the data and the test environment here.
 Your choice of WordPress themes, customization options, web host, plugins, and caching will all be factors that influence your score.

-Social Pug Stats from WP Rocket Study
+Social Pug Stats From Wp Rocket Study

 Under a basic WordPress configuration, WP Rocket's top five picks, in order, are: